ZukGit/MD_FILE/md/Shell命令工具.md

 ble.recon (not running): Bluetooth Low Energy devices discovery.

-   ble.recon on : Start Bluetooth Low Energy devices discovery. ble.recon off : Stop Bluetooth Low Energy devices discovery.
+   ble.recon on : Start Bluetooth Low Energy devices discovery.    【This component is not supported on this OS】 ble.recon off : Stop Bluetooth Low Energy devices discovery.